cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/changed_resources/_service_instance_route_bindings_in_v3.md

-### Service Instance routes in V3
+### Service Instance Route Bindings in V3

+In v2, binding a service instance to a route was done as a relationship request for the service instance.

-There is a new resource `service route binding` that represents a binding between a route and a service instance.
+In v3, there is a new resource `service route binding` that represents a binding between a route and a service instance.

 Creation/Deletion of bindings is therefore done via that endpoint in v3.